fkam18/hw3/README.txt

 - added cicd-selfhost for script based jenkin like cicd pipeline
 	- just add a hook to call cicd-selfhost/makeit when there's a commit
-	- will auto update docker image and force cluster to reload updated image 2207222135 fkam
+	- will auto update docker image and force cluster to reload updated image
+- next step is to do terraform cloudbuild pipeline

+2207222135 fkam
 - added deploy-tf
 	- using terraform to specify the deployment